Tlf/tlf/README.md

 ## Contributing

+* See homepage at https://Tlf.github.io for more information
 * There is a mailing list at tlf-devel@nongnu.org (see http://lists.nongnu.org/mailman/listinfo/tlf-devel)
 * If you want to contribute clone the repo, make changes and send us a patch